 Afternoon Tea at The Palm Court – The Plaza Hotel

-I am a fan of a ‘Palm Court’.
-There are not many left in the world besides the two I just named in London, Edinburgh as well as The Plaza in NYC.
-Choosing to have afternoon tea inside the Palm Court at The Plaza was a win-win situation.
-I could experience one of New York’s grandest afternoon teas, as well as checking off a visit to another beloved Palm Court.
+I am a fan of what is called a ‘Palm Court’, and there are not many left in the world besides ones in London, Edinburgh, as well as The Plaza in NYC.
+Choosing to have afternoon tea inside the Palm Court at The Plaza was a win-win situation for me.
+I was able to experience one of New York’s grandest afternoon teas, as well as checking off a visit to another beloved Palm Court.

 As for the afternoon tea delicacies, every bite was heavenly.
-Everything was served at once on a multiple tiered serving tray.
-The colorful array of savories and sweets plus the delicious scones were thoroughly enjoyed!
+Everything was served fancifully at once on a multiple tiered serving tray.
+The colorful array of savories and sweets, plus the delicious scones were thoroughly enjoyed.

-My favorite here was the egg custard but that has always been a go to for me at any Asian bakery.
-When I came into Lung Moon they had just made a new batch and were putting it out in the front window, great timing.
-I also picked up a peanut roll, which was made with a sponge cake and it was fresh and tasty.
+My favorite here was the egg custard, but that has always been a go to for me at any Asian bakery.
+When I came into Lung Moon they had just made a new batch, and were putting it out in the front window- great timing.
+I also picked up a peanut roll, which was made with a sponge cake, and it was fresh and light.
 The great thing about Chinatown bakeries are the inexpensive prices for what you get.
-The baked goods are quite simple but always delicious.
+The baked goods are quite simple, but always delicious.

 88 Lan Zhou

-We were very impressed with 88 Lan Zhou, located in Chinatown.
-This popular restaurant definitely had a hole in the wall feeling but those places sometimes have the best food.
-Lan Zhou was not a fancy place and more than likely you will share a table with a couple of other parties.
-If you do not mind that, then this will be a great noodles experience.
-The price point was excellent too and you can not go wrong with anything you order.
+We were very impressed with 88 Lan Zhou, which was located in Chinatown.
+This popular restaurant definitely had a hole in the wall feeling, but those places sometimes have the best food.
+Lan Zhou was not a fancy place, and more than likely you will share a table with a couple of other parties.
+If you do not mind that, then this will be a great noodle experience.
+The price point was excellent too, and you can not go wrong with anything you order.

 I really enjoyed this place due of my love for fresh hand pulled noodles.
-You can order different noodles styles as well as dumplings.
-Everything was flavorful, fresh and tasty.
-The price per dish was less than $10 and in New York that can be quite a deal!
-We ordered a couple of noodle dishes, dumplings and sweet peanut dumplings dessert.
-It was all fantastic and we brought some food back to the hotel, since the servings were generous.
-This place was a solid place for food, just do not expect great service.
-It is what it is really- just order your food and eat!
+You can order different noodles styles, as well as dumplings.
+Everything was flavorful, fresh, and tasty.
+The price per dish was less than $10, and in New York that can be quite a deal.
+We ordered a couple of noodle dishes, dumplings, and a sweet peanut dumplings dessert.
+It was all fantastic, and we brought some food back to the hotel, since the servings were generous.

 Tavern on the Green

 This historic restaurant has been a New York landmark since the 1930s.
-Even for my own family, as my sister had her baptismal reception in Tavern on the Green in the late 1960’s.
-This whimsical restaurant located in Central Park has been serving artisanal and delicious classics for decades.
+Even for my own family, as my sister had her baptismal reception at Tavern on the Green during the late 1960’s.
+This whimsical restaurant located in Central Park, has been serving artisanal and delicious classics for decades.

 The only time I had been to Tavern on the Green had me wanting to come back for more.
 My sister is older than me, so obviously I was not there for her celebration.
-I did come in with my friend who lived in New York at the time, and we dined on fresh seafood.
-It was a fun girls lunch and Tavern on the Green will be on my New York list, the next time I find myself in the city.
+I did come in with my friend who lived in New York, and we dined on fresh seafood.
+It was a fun girls lunch, and Tavern on the Green will be on my New York list for the next time I visit.